-Do you agree there is a need for additional regulation of land to be used to shoot red grouse? - need for the additional regulation shoot red grouse? - Please provide your reasons for your answer in the box provided.
+Do you agree there is a need for additional regulation of land to be used to shoot red grouse? - Please provide your reasons for your answer in the box provided.

 While the Estate does not currently undertake the active management of red grouse or shoot the bird directly, our wider community benefits indirectly from the influx of people to the area for this purpose.
 We also gain indirectly from biodiversity gain as a result of the hard work other estates put in to managing their land to benefit red grouse, this aids our biodiversity targets especially with regard to oyster catchers and curlew which are in greater abundance locally due to their work.